 I knew where I was and who I was, and I knew what would happen next.

 Sure enough, after a few more moments, they emerged from their caves and hiding holes.
 They came out of the wooded depths on every side of me, moving with effortless quiet, not even a leaf or twig crunching under their feet: men and women both, dozens, no, hundreds of men and women, more than that, so many, going back so far into the trees that they seemed to fill the forest, this forest one literary joker among them had rechristened with my name.
 The men carried the guns they had refused to surrender and the expressions, which they had also refused to surrender, of boldness and of merriment.
 The women, in their hand-sewn dresses, held their children on their hips and by their sides, and their eyes flashed with both courage and kindness.
 And all of them, men and women and children too—all of them were raising their fists in defiance, and from all around me, like a natural noise, came their voices murmuring what my torturers had never guessed: my name, the name these friends had given me:

 “Goodfellow.
 Goodfellow.
 Goodfellow.”

-Andrew Klavan is the author of such internationally bestselling crime novels as True Crime, filmed by Clint Eastwood, Don’t Say A Word, filmed starring Michael Douglas and Empire of Lies.
+Andrew Klavan is the author of such internationally bestselling crime novels as True Crime, flmed by Clint Eastwood, Don’t Say A Word, filmed starring Michael Douglas and Empire of Lies.
 He has been nominated for the Mystery Writers of America’s Edgar Award five times and has won twice.
 He wrote the screenplays to “A Shock to The System,” which starred Michael Caine, and “One Missed Call,” which starred Edward Burns.
 His political satire videos have been viewed by tens of millions of people, and he currently does a popular podcast The Andrew Klavan Show at the Daily Wire.
 His most recent book is a memoir of his religious journey The Great Good Thing: A Secular Jew Comes to Faith in Christ.